 MintMCP provides comprehensive enterprise security features:

-- SOC 2 Type II attestation with complete audit documentation
+- SOC 2 Type II audited with compliance documentation available through the Trust Center

 - Complete audit trails capturing every MCP interaction and configuration change

-- Enterprise security controls with encryption in transit and at rest
+- Enterprise security controls with penetration testing, encryption in transit and at rest, data residency options, and uptime SLA

 LLM Proxy for Coding Agent Governance

-Beyond MCP gateway capabilities, MintMCP offers an LLM Proxy specifically designed for monitoring AI coding assistants like Cursor and Claude Code:
+Beyond MCP gateway capabilities, MintMCP offers an LLM Proxy and Agent Monitor layer specifically designed for monitoring AI coding assistants like Cursor and Claude Code:

 - Track every tool call, bash command, and file operation